da-the-dev/ExEx/README.md

 <span><h4>An extestion for managing extensions.</h4></span>
 <hr>

 Have too many extensions?
 Want to organise all of them?
-Some maybe even confilct with each other? <span style="font-size: 15pt; font-weight: bold;">ExEx</span>  was created exatly to solve these and many more problems.
-Now with this extestion installed you can separate you extensions into profiles and enable only those you need for a specific workspace.
+Some maybe even be confilcting with each other? <span style="font-size: 15pt; font-weight: bold;">ExEx</span> was created exatly to solve these and many more problems.
+Now with this extestion installed you can separate your extensions into profiles and enable only those you need for a specific workspace.

 Table of Contents:
 - [ExEx](#exex)